1994 and other Responses of National Cancer Institute - and Inaction

 extremely well.
 Per chance, Dr. Yun Yen, an oncologist and scientist who was working with enzyme ribonucleotide

-reductase (RR), had recently joined the staff of the City of Hope.
+reductase (RnR), had recently joined the staff of the City of Hope.
 He fully agreed with my line of thinking and

 showed interest in collaboration to explore gentle electrotherapy.
 However, the management of the institution